RolfBremer/in-dexter/sample-usage.typ

 == Marking of Entries

+// This marks the start of the range for the Entry-Key "Entries"
+#index(indexType: indexTypes.Start)[Entries]

+// This marks the start of the range for the Entry-Key "Entriy-Marker"
+#index(indexType: indexTypes.Start)[Entry-Marker]

 We have marked several words to be included in an index page.
 The markup for the entry stays invisible#index[Invisible].
 Its location in the text gets recorded, and later it is